 - Let your children choose what they would like to eat from the menu, and encourage them to speak to the restaurant staff themselves when ordering (if they are old enough).
 Developing a good relationship with the restaurant and staff means every visit will get a bit easier.

 - Choose a time that will work for the kids.
 If you have plans for dinner at a restaurant, then try to give them a later nap or lie down.
 Bring a pair of pyjamas if it’s going to be a really late one so they can change in the car and be ready for bed when you get home.

 - If you are doing a lunch date, make sure you consider nap time.
 Most toddlers will not drop their daytime sleep until 2 or 3 (or later if you’re lucky!) and thus you need to consider that they may be getting cranky around the same time the meals are served.
-Aim for an early lunch so you can be home for a 1:00pm sleep time.
+Aim for an early lunch so you can be home for afternoon nap time.

 - Let them know what you are doing and where you are going.
 Tell them what is acceptable and what is not so they are aware of what to expect.
 Talk to them about the food choices, especially if the standard chips and nuggets are not available.

 - Accept that problems may happen.
 Water gets spilled; crayons get dropped; wine glasses may be broken.
 Try to keep the kids away from all glass items on the table.
 Bring your own plastic cups for the kids to use as well as some small toys for the table.
 If you are okay with your kids playing with your mobile phone, then look into downloading some interactive and educational games for them to play while waiting at the table.
 Or, bring along colouring books if the restaurant doesn’t supply them.

 And when all else fails….

 Okay, you’re dying for a meal and you just KNOW there is now way little Johnnie and his brother will behave – go the tablets or download an educational app to you and your partners phones.
 Guaranteed to get a little bit of peace, at least so you can eat your meal.